Near-Optimality for Single-Source Personalized PageRank: Introduction

 \section{Introduction}

-The Personalized PageRank (PPR) algorithm, first proposed by Google~\cite{page1999pagerank}, has gradually become a fundamental graph query, attracting widespread interest from both academia and industry.
-Given a graph $G$, the PPR value $\pi_s(t)$ with respect to a source node $s$ and a target node $t$ is defined as the probability of an $\alpha$-decay random walk\footnote{with probability $\alpha$ to stop at the current node and probability $1-\alpha$ to randomly transition to neighbors} starting from $s$ and terminating at $t$.
-This definition naturally captures the importance of node $t$ relative to $s$, making the Single Source Personalized PageRank (SSPPR) query—which computes the PPR values of all other nodes relative to $s$—widely applicable in various domains including web search~\cite{brin1998anatomy, wu2008top}, recommendation systems~\cite{drossman2021review, bhpp, nguyen2015evaluation}, graph sparsification~\cite{vattani2011preserving, yang2019homogeneous}, graph neural networks~\cite{appnp, pprgo, agp}, and others.
-Exact computation of SSPPR is computationally expensive, requiring matrix inversion with $\Omega(n^2 \log n)$ time complexity for a graph with $n$ nodes~\cite{tveit2003complexity}, which is prohibitive for large real-world graphs.
-Consequently, significant efforts have been dedicated to developing efficient approximation algorithms for SSPPR, aiming to achieve a favorable trade-off between efficiency and accuracy.
-In recent decades, a series of practically effective algorithms with theoretical guarantees have emerged~\cite{mc, fora, wu2021unifying, luo2019baton, yoon2018tpa, avrachenkov2007monte, lrh2022efficient, lrh2023efficient, liu2016powerwalk}.
-Building upon classical methods such as the Monte Carlo (MC) and Forward Push (FP) algorithms, recent state-of-the-art approaches combine these techniques to improve time complexity.
-However, despite continual practical improvements, fundamental breakthroughs on the computational upper bounds appear to have stalled since the introduction of two representative methods, FORA~\cite{fora} and SpeedPPR~\cite{speedppr}, both of which remain based on MC and FP combinations.
-This raises a natural question: {\it to what extent can current upper bounds be further improved?}
+The \emph{Single-Source Personalized PageRank} (SSPPR) query, first proposed in~\cite{haveliwala2002topic}, has become a fundamental graph operation, attracting sustained interest from both academia and industry.
+Given a graph $G$, the SSPPR vector $\pi(s,\cdot)$ with respect to a source node $s$—PPR values of all nodes from $s$, is defined as the probability of an $\alpha$—decay Random Walk ($\alpha$-RW), with probability $\alpha$ to stop at the current node and probability $1-\alpha$ to randomly transition to neighbors, starting from $s$ and terminating at any node $t$ as $\pi(s,t)$.
+This definition naturally captures the importance of any node $t$ relative to $s$, giving rise to widely used applications such as web search~\cite{brin1998anatomy,wu2008top}, recommendation systems~\cite{drossman2021review,bhpp,nguyen2015evaluation,liu2024bird}, graph sparsification~\cite{vattani2011preserving,yang2019homogeneous}, and graph neural networks~\cite{appnp,pprgo,agp,scara,scara_j}.